ansible-collections/netapp.ontap/README.md

   - na_ontap_svm - output `modified` if a modify action is taken.

 ### Bug fixes
+  - All REST modules, will not fail if a job fails
   - na_ontap_cifs - fix idempotency issue when `show-previous-versions` is used.
   - na_ontap_firmware_upgrade - fix ValueError issue when processing URL error.
   - na_ontap_info - Use `node-id` as key rather than `current-version`.